-All I kept thinking about was how much that had to suck for the Cheetah.
-She spent hours going after that boar, only to lose her reward to two lionesses who didn’t have to partake in even a minute’s worth of work.
-And that got me thinking about last week’s episode of ABC’s Scandal.
-If you watch the show, then you know that Fitz asked the First Lady for a divorce to be with his mistress, Kerry Washington aka Olivia Pope.
-Millie, (furious, frustrated, and in the middle of venting), screamed out, "I made him better and she gets to reap the benefits!"
+And that got me thinking about an episode of ABC’s Scandal.
+If you watched the show, then you know that The President asked the First Lady for a divorce to be with his mistress.
+Millie screamed out, "I made him better and she gets to reap the benefits!"

 You simply can’t judge a relationship based on how much “work” you put in.
 All that means is that somebody was “half” of a person walking into the relationship and you think you deserve credit for making them whole.
 It’s not credit that you deserve.
 What you really deserve is a stamp across your forehead that says, “I settled.”
 Because that is really what you did.
 You settled for someone who was not on your level, who did not have your interests, and who did not have your outlook on life.
 Instead of finding a whole person, you stayed with this individual, pouring your resources into what was really a “money pit.”